 The currency of Portugal is the euro (EUR).

-Natural disasters & climate
+Natural disasters and climate

-Forest fires are common during summer months.
 Causing a forest fire is treated as a criminal offence, punishable by heavy fines or imprisonment.

 Portugal is located in an active seismic zone.
 While seismic activity is rare, it can be devastating.